GoodAI/goodai-ltm/README.md

 em-distilroberta-p1-01 | 77.67 | 83.84 | 83.25 | 94.15 | 79.78 | 84.39 |
 em-distilroberta-p3-01 | 78.33 | 84.66 | 86.55 | 95.40 | 79.51 | 85.29 |

+Model `em-distilroberta-p1-01` is the default model used by the goodai-ltm.
+While `em-distilroberta-p3-01` has better retrieval accuracy, note that it requires storing 3 embeddings per chunk.
+The distilroberta models have 82 million parameters and their embedding size is 768.

+Model `em-MiniLM-p3-01` is a good choice if you need a lightweight model.
+It has only 22.7 million parameters.
+It produces 3 storage embeddings per chunk, but these are embeddings of size 384.

 ## Evaluation of query-passage matching models